 Let’s break down each element using some SPF record examples.
 Here’s what basic SPF record syntax looks like:

 v=spf1 ip4=192.0.2.0 ip4=192.0.2.1 include:examplesender.net -all

-The above example indicates the type of record it is, lists approved IP addresses, and includes an authorized third-party.
+The above example indicates the record type, lists approved IP addresses and included an authorized third-party.
 It also tells receiving servers how to handle non-compliant emails.
 Here’s how each element of the SPF record does this: